 Menstruation can cause anal pain along with other symptoms related to your digestive tract.

-Your rectum and anus may be more sensitive during this time.
+Your rectum and anus during this time.
 This can make your anus feel tender, sore, or uncomfortable.
 Common period symptoms, such as diarrhea and bloating, can make anal pain even more pronounced.

 You don’t need to see your doctor to treat these symptoms.
 They usually go away once your period is over.